tvondra/count_distinct/README.md

 Issues
 ------
-The current implementation works only with 32-bit and 64-bit integers, but it should be farly straightforward to extend this to other data types.
-For large values there are possible optimizations minimizing required amount of memory by keeping a suitable hash (e.g. SHA-3 os similar).
+The current implementation works only with fixed-length values passed by value (i.e. limited by the pointer size), but it should be rather simple to extend this to other data types.
+For large values there are possible optimizations minimizing required amount of memory by keeping a suitable hash (e.g. SHA-3 os similar) instead of the value.

 Which leads to the much more serious issue (and also much more difficult to fix) - memory consumption.
 The primary factor determining this is the number